Harnesser/tiny-spice-rs/doc/dev/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-09-09 Part 2
+Nevermind, I was looking at the wrong columns of the waveform data.

+## 2023-09-09
+The fact that my simulator can give the wrong answer for the diode bridge is a bit of a disappointment.
+Whatever about time-step-too-small, I'd much prefer that to giving the wrong answer.

+How do I attack this?
+Well, first of all, I don't really have any good checks on transient simulations.
+The fullwave runs 2 cycles of sinewaves.
+I'd like to have spot-checks on the output voltage on each peak of the input (maybe the zero crossings too?).
+To do this, either a implement a `measure` command, or inspect the output waveform data somehow.

+### Implement `measure`?
+Say `measure` was implemented.
+Would `if` have to be implemented too so that the control block could be run in NGSPICE too?
+Can a measurement be checked (asserted) in NGSPICE somehow?

+Maybe this spot-checking has to be done on "constructed" simulation runs rather than SPICE-card runs?
+Is there a `continue to` command in NGSPICE?
+Can a transient simulation be run for longer?

+Should the main executable be changed to return different status values an assert fails?
+Otherwise, we'd need to go grepping the logfile?

+### Interrogate Waveform Data
+Two options for this:
+* Post-processing: read the waveform data and do stuff
+* Investigate the data by peering into the analysis object at the end of a run

 ## 2023-09-02
 I decided to not support `print` or `plot` yet (if ever) and to just dump waveform